 Figure 1: Map of the area including the Ward 15 of the Sengwe communal land (yellow area) and Gonarezhou national park (“National Park”).
 The southern-eastern part of the map is Mozambique and the area South of the Limpopo River (bottom left) is Kruger National Park in South Africa.
 All the area shown on the map is part of the Great Limpopo TFCA.

 Sengwe Communal Area is located in the Great Limpopo TransFrontier Conservation Area (GLTFCA) in the Southeast Lowveld of Chiredzi District, Zimbabwe, which lies at 21o33’S and 31o30’E. The specific study site, Ward 15, lies at the southern edge of Gonarezhou National Park buffered by the Malipati Safari Area to the South and Malilangwe Conservancy Trust towards the North.
 The average altitude is 392 m.
 Chiredzi District is in Agroecological Region V and is characterised by erratic rainfall and low mean annual rainfall of around 450mm (Kupika et al., 2019, Nyarumbu et al., 2019) with high interannual rainfall variation (Poshiwa et al., 2013).
 Minimum temperatures range between 4.3 and 21.1 °C and maximum temperatures range between 27.8 and 37.3 °C. Major soils are eutric vertisols, chromic luvisols and eutric fluvisols.
 Colophospermum mopane trees dominate in the area.
-Livelihoods are crop-based (41%), non-farm based (47%, e.g., cross border trading, employment) and cattle-based (12%, e.g., cattle trading) (Murungweni et al., 2016).
-Drought, poor management of rangelands, and rangeland fires limits the availability of fodder (Tavirimirwa et al., 2013).
-Masikati, (2011) mentions that seasonal deficiency in feed quality and quantity particularly during the second half of the dry season is the major constraint to communal livestock production.

-The common cattle diseases in the area include Rift Valley Fever, Anthrax, Brucellosis, Theileriosis, Bovine Tuberculosis, Rabies.
-Foot-and-Mouth Disease, Babesiosis and Anaplasmosis (Caron et al., 2011; Gomo et al., 2012; de Garine-Wichatitsky et al., 2013; Gadaga et al., 2016; Pfukenyi et al., 2020).
 In each village, diptanks are infrastructures that allow livestock to be immersed in a water pool in which an anti-tick chemical molecule has been diluted.
 This helps to fight against tick infestation and tick-borne diseases (e.g., theileriosis, babesiosis, anaplasmosis), the diseases with the most impact on cattle mortality in the area.

 Different organisations have come up with livestock interventions in the study area before; Brahman restocking programs, Boer goats and Boschveld chickens restocking (Mudavanhu et al., 2024).
 However all of these have been top-down and failed to be sustainable due to lack of community involvement in project selection and design (Silvius and Schipper, 2014).